 PLEASE NOTE: The ACLU and other legal organizations encourage current applicants to be careful and to make sure that an attorney is reviewing the application.

-While the Trump administration has repealed DAPA — Deferred Action for Parents of Americans and Lawful Permanent Residents — DACA is currently untouched.
-That means that over 750,000 young people are currently safe from deportation.
+In 2017, the Trump administration repealed DAPA — Deferred Action for Parents of Americans and Lawful Permanent Residents — but DACA was untouched.
+That means that about 530,000 recipients, mostly young people, are supposed to be safe from deportation.

 That safety is not necessarily guaranteed in the future, however.
-The Department of Homeland Security’s assistant secretary for public affairs told the New York Times, “there has been no final determination made about the DACA program”.
+During President Trump’s first term, the Department of Homeland Security’s assistant secretary for public affairs told the New York Times, “there has been no final determination made about the DACA program”.

 What Can You Do?